MCOTV950E4MO-BK - Oven MIDEA - Free user manual and instructions

 Risk of burns!

-Never clean the appliance immediately after switching off.
+Never clean the appliance immediately after switching it off.
 Let the appliance cool down.

 Risk of serious damage to health!